Zero to Autonomy in Real-Time: Online Adaptation of Dynamics in Unstructured Environments: Methods

 \subsection{Real-Time Adaptation in Model Predictive Control}

-We integrate the recursive least squares procedure directly into the MPPI control loop.
+We integrate the RLS procedure directly into the MPPI control loop.
 At each time step, the robot collects a new odometry measurement $(x_{t}, v_{t}, x_{t+1})$.
-We use this observed transition to update the coefficients $\alpha_{t}^{w}$ via the recursive least squares equations as in Algorithm \ref{algo: recursive least squares coefficient update}.
+We use this observed transition to update the coefficients $\alpha_{t}^{w}$ via the RLS equations as in Algorithm \ref{algo: RLS coefficient update}.
 The coefficients $\alpha_{t}^{w}$ define the current terrain-aware dynamics $\hat{f}^{w}$.

 At each control step, MPPI uses the current model $\hat{f}^{w}$ to simulate candidate rollouts.
 For each sampled control sequence, we compute the state trajectories, compute trajectory costs, and update the nominal control sequence as normal.
 Because coefficients update immediately as new data arrives, the model remains aligned with actual vehicle dynamics on the current terrain, even when the terrain changes mid-operation.